 Linn County typically meets the 2nd Thursday of the month.

-Washington County typically meeting the 2nd Tuesday of the month.
+Washington County typically meets the 4th Wednesday of the month.